 - Draw the major entities involved in the scope.

 - Define the properties of entities by adding columns.

 - Review the ERD carefully and check if the entities and columns are enough to store the data of the system.
 If not, consider adding additional entities and columns.
 Usually, you can identify some transactional, operational and event entities in this step.

 - Consider the relationships between all entities and relate them with proper cardinality (e.g A one-to-many between entity Customer and Order).
 Don't worry if there are orphan entities.
 Although it's not common, it's legit.

 - Apply the technique of database normalization to re-structure the entities in a way that can reduce data redundancy and improve data integrity.
-For example, the details of manufacturer might be stored under the Product entity initially.
-During the process of normalization, you may find that the detail keeps repeating record over record, then you can split it as a separate entity Manufacturer, and with a foreign key that links between Product and Manufacturer.
+For example, the details of the manufacturer might be stored under the Product entity initially.
+During the process of normalization, you may find that the detail keeps repeating records over records, then you can split it as a separate entity Manufacturer, and with a foreign key that links between Product and Manufacturer.

 Data model examples

 ERD example - Movie Rental System

 ERD example - Loan System

 In system analysis and design, Data Flow Diagram (DFD) can be drawn to visualize the flow of information within system processes.
 In a Data Flow Diagram, there is a symbol called Data Store, which represents a database table that provides the information needed by the system.